TTWNO/tait.tech/isaif.md

 pursuit of goals.
 But it is also disrupted because of those human drives that fall into group 3: the drives that one cannot adequately satisfy no matter how much effort one makes.
 One of these drives is the need for security.
-Our lives depend on decisions made by other people; we have no control over these decisions and usually we do not even know the people who make them. (“We live in a world in which relatively few people -- maybe 500 or 1,000 make the important decisions” -- Philip
+Our lives depend on decisions made by other people; we have no control over these decisions and usually we do not even know the people who make them.
+<blockquote>“We live in a world in which relatively few people &ndash; maybe 500 or 1,000 make the important decisions” <br>&mdash; Philip
-B. Heymann of Harvard Law School, quoted by Anthony Lewis, New York Times, April 21,1995.)
-Our lives depend on whether safety standards at a nuclear power plant are properly maintained; on how much pesticide is allowed to get into our food or how much pollution into our air; on how skillful (or incompetent) our doctor is; whether we lose or get a job may depend on decisions made by government economists or corporation executives; and so forth.
-Most individuals are not in a position to secure themselves against these threats to more [than] a very limited extent.
+B. Heymann of Harvard Law School, quoted by Anthony Lewis, New York Times, April 21, 1995 <!-- cite + time -->.</blockquote> Our lives depend on whether safety standards at a nuclear power plant are properly maintained; on how much pesticide is allowed to get into our food or how much pollution into our air; on how skillful (or incompetent) our doctor is; whether we lose or get a job may depend on decisions made by government economists or corporation executives; and so forth.
+Most individuals are not in a position to secure themselves against these threats to more than a very limited extent.
 The individual’s search for security is therefore frustrated, which leads to a sense of powerlessness.
 </p>